-Entree salads are perfect for summertime weeknight dinners.
+Entree salads are perfect for weeknight dinners.
 When you can limit the amount of time turning on the stove in the hotter months, it’s a real win-win.
+And when you can change things up from hot heavy meals in the colder months – it is still win-win.
 This salad is loaded with delicious sweet and savory ingredients and drizzled with a homemade poppy seed dressing.
 My recipe for a Market Fresh Salad is going to be very welcome on a weeknight dinner table.

 Not everyone likes fruit in their salad, but you have got to give this salad a try.
 The crispy tartness of the green apples, along with the sweetness of the blueberries and poppy seed dressing, makes for an explosion of flavor.
 If your apples are not super fresh, you may need to spritz them with lemon juice to make sure they do not brown.